ArshiyaJS/symmetrical-guacamole/README.md

 <p>
   Hi There!
 I am Arshiya, and this is Mehar, well you can't see us, but take a look at us in the notebook or slides ;) This is part of our SC1015 Intro to Data Science & Artificial Intelligence, our mini project!
 </p>

 <p>
-  Our project is about Exploratory Data Analysis & Machine Learning Techniques, so grab a pop corn, and a drink, you're in for a long ride :)
+  Our project is about Exploratory Data Analysis & Machine Learning Techniques, so grab a popcorn, and a drink, and you're in for a long ride :)
 </p>
 <h1>About</h1>
 <p>